saulpierotti/markdown_notebook/LB2.md

 	* I can obtain the secondary structure of all the PDB structures using dssp or similar algorithms
 	* I can predict the secondary structure of my sequence
 	* I can try to find a structural template for my protein by  aligning secondary structure elements and finding a protein with similar topology (irrespective of sequence)
+* The topology of a protein is the order succession of secondary structurer elements
+* Predicting secondary structure means mapping a 20-charachtr alphabet to a 3-charachter alphabet (H, E, C)
+* Also here, after I am able to assign a structure to my protein I can trasfer annotation from the template: I can do functional annotation
+* To date SS predictors are all top-scoring, so there is not much to improve
+	* Accuracy is currently $0.8$ to $0.9$
+	* Burckhard Rost suggested in a paper that we are at an hard limit of accuracy since we are limited by uncertainty in the original structural data

 ## $\Delta\Delta G$
 * A major source of stability for a protein is its $\Delta G$ of folding